zhemitu-amzn/amazon-chime-sdk-ios/README.md

-# Amazon Chime SDK for iOS
+# Amazon Chime SDK for iOS Incremental Release 0.16.5.10.14
 [Amazon Chime SDK Project Board](https://aws.github.io/amazon-chime-sdk-js/modules/projectboard.html)

 > Note: If building with the SDK source code, the `development` branch contains bleeding-edge changes that may not build with the publically available Chime media library or may not be as stable as [public releases](https://github.com/aws/amazon-chime-sdk-ios/releases).